wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+Version 1.1.6.2, *released 05/16/14*

+* Changed the implementation of the random key generation and testing, resulting in greater speed and efficiency.
+* Fixed a bug that kept the plugin from updating its version number in the database in certain situations when upgrading to a new version of the plugin.

 Version 1.1.5, *released 05/16/14*

 * Made a number of code improvements to improve overall performance, efficiency, and speed of the plugin.